chrisateen/Progress8/README.md

 * Separate out the code into functions
 * Separate out the code into classes
 * Read the excel file from the DfE directly from the DfE website
+* Include results where a pupil achieves a U grade